 Ideally, students should carry out the research for the essay solely under the direction of a school supervisor and within the school.
 However, in circumstances where the school deems it appropriate, students may undertake their research at an institute or university under the guidance of an external mentor.
 This must be with the agreement of the school, and the external mentor must be provided with a letter outlining the nature of the extended essay and clear instructions about the level of guidance that is permitted.
 Schools are responsible for ensuring that these external mentors are aware of the limits of their role in providing this service.
 It is important to note that if this is the case the student must be allocated a supervisor within the school and undertake his or her reflection sessions with this person.
-Only a supervisor within the school is permitted to complete the reflection process for the extended essay with the student and provide both signature and comments on the Reflections on planning and progress form (RPPF).
+Only a supervisor within the school is permitted to complete the reflections on planning and progress form (RPPF).
 The nature of these comments may be informed by the external mentor but must not be provided by them.
 For further clarification please see the accompanying teacher support material.